Thatch Caye is a very small private island located about 10 miles off the coast of Dangriga, Belize, Central America.

 A charming little island getaway, Thatch Caye is surrounded by some of the finest permit waters found anywhere as well as an abundance of snorkeling-worthy coral and sea life.
 More importantly, Lincoln Westby is one of Belize’s top permit guides, and as such is a great source of information about the area.
 Having Lincoln and his team of personally trained guides around makes fishing out of Thatch Caye an experience you will never forget.
 Moreover, his dawn-to-dark work ethic is world-renowned; he and his guides will do whatever it takes to help you catch permit, and to teach you how to become a better permit fisherman.
 Most days you’ll be wading your first flat before the sun breaches the horizon, and it’s not unusual for anglers to have landed permit before every other guide in Belize has even had their breakfast.

 The permit fishing is excellent and there are few places that offer better shots at this challenging fish.
 Several of the best flats are only five minutes from the island.
 This is your classic permit setting for those who love to target tailing fish in very shallow water.
 Your guide will pole you along the pristine flats until fish are spotted, and then make sure you are in the very best position to make the cast from the casting deck.

 Reservations & Rates

-The 7 nights/6 day package at Thatch Caye Lodge is $4,325 USD per person (double occupancy)
+The 7 nights/6 day package at Thatch Caye Resort is $4,325 USD per person (double occupancy)

 • 6 nights/5 day package is $3,600 per person